ColePaskuski/Aftermath-Islands/Inventory_Save_System_Aftermath_Islands.md

 This document will go through the Save System for the inventory for the Aftermath Islands Metaverse project.
 Aftermath Islands is owned by Liquid Avatar Technologies and is an open-world multiplayer online game (MMO).
 Aftermath Islands is playable through a pixel stream which allows the game to be run through a web browser on PC and mobile phones and does not require any download from the player.
 The game is currently being developed in Unreal Engine 5.
 The first island (Clubhouse Island) was released to the public as an open beta in June 2023.
 This project is ongoing, so this document will be updated accordingly.

 I was responsible for coding the Save System for the inventory through Blueprints.
 The WebSocket Server and Backend Database were developed by Aftermath Islands Backend Developer.
-The inventory system was premade, and I had to rework it to work with a Backend Database and save system.
+The inventory system was premade, and I had to rework it to work with a Backend Database and Save System.

 ## Save System Overview: